 Crackers crumbled into a bowl of tomato soup or used as a base for tuna is as American as apple pie and country music.
-They’re so versatile they can be used on cheese platters, with tuna, or even with jelly, but are saltine crackers good for weight loss
+They’re so versatile they can be used on cheese platters, with tuna, or even with jelly, but the question remains if saltine crackers are good for weight loss.

 Can You Lose Weight While Eating Saltine Crackers?